 The Critical Importance of Money: The central Keynesian insight is very simple and very easy to understand.
 As Keynes wrote: “The difficulty lies not so much in developing new ideas as in escaping from old ones.”
 Economies need money to function.
 Running all the businesses requires money, and if there is an insufficient amount, businesses will not be able to function, leading to a recession.
 Reduction of activity level will also lead to unemployment, which causes great personal harm to people who are unemployed.
 It is the job of the government to provide money in sufficient quantities so that there is full employment.
 Just as too little money is dangerous, so too much money is also harmful.
 When money is available in sufficient quantities for the needs of the economy, then excess amounts lead to inflationary pressures, which causes many different types of harm.
 One of these harms is lack of stability in the value of money.
 Thus, Keynesian theory is exactly opposite of the idea that the quantity of money does not matter.
 The exact quantity of money is extremely important for the economy.
 It is the job of the government to manage the quantity at exactly the right amount, neither too much nor too little.
 One caveat needs to added – it is not just the quantity of money which matters; it also matters WHO has the money.
 If there is a lot of money, but it is in the wrong hands, recessions might still take place.
 Similarly, depending on how the money is distributed, different types of economic effects might occur.
 So while in a general sense Keynesian theory holds, careful consideration of the different classes in the society, and which classes hold the money, is required for a more accurate analysis of the impact of changes in the quantity money.

-Suppression of Dangerous Knowledge: It is important to re-emphasize the money is far from neutral – money is all important in the functioning of the economy.
+Suppression of Dangerous Knowledge: It is important to re-emphasize that money is far from neutral – money is all important in the functioning of the economy.
 This is so obvious that even a child could understand this.
 So the next question of importance is: how and why has this knowledge been suppressed?
 Even an economist of extraordinary stature like Keynes could not get his ideas about money accepted by economists, even when Keynes is so obviously right, and when the dominant ideas of conventional mainstream economics are so obviously wrong.
 It is important to understand the answer to this question.
 Lack of knowledge about how the financial system works is extremely beneficial to the financiers.
 As many who have learned about the monetary system have remarked, “if people knew how financiers make money, there would be a revolution against it tomorrow.”
 Today, according to OXFAM statistics, around 60 people own more than half the total planetary wealth.
 These super-rich people have enough wealth to fund and buy universities, foundations, professorships, Nobel prizes, and to ensure that capitalist ideologies are taught in the guise of theory, while powerful alternatives are completely suppressed and ignored in the mainstream profession.
 They are powerful enough so that they could succeed even in suppressing the views of someone famous and extremely respected like Keynes – so much so that leading economists like Krugman, and many others, do not even know what Keynes said.
 The counterpart of this spreading of ignorance in the name of knowledge is that it makes the truth extremely powerful.
 Since the majority of professionals are not just ignorant, they believe the wrong theories, a little bit of knowledge can easily refute these theories and also shed a huge amount of light on history.
 In fact, we cannot understand twentieth century history without understanding this fundamental fact about money: that it must be provided in exactly the right amount needed by the economy – both too much money and too little money are harmful, though in different ways.

 The Gold Standard: Once we understand this fundamental Keynesian insight, it becomes easy to understand that the use of gold as money cannot be a good idea.
 This is because gold supplies increase due to discoveries and mining of gold, at a rate which has no match to the needs of the economy.
 If the economy needs an exactly correct amount, which keeps increasing in a growing economy, then gold will not do a good job as money.
 The economy will perpetually be in recession when gold stock is too low, and in inflation when the gold stock is too high.
 Histories of use of gold as money can be used to document this phenomena – too strict enforcement of gold standards has typically led to recessions, and often governments have invented alternative forms of token money to create the additional money needed by the economy.